andyeske/How-to-CAD-Onshape/README.md

 * Learning how to create equations and incorporate them into a design table.
 * Creating configurations of the same model.

-**Session Activity:** Using the tools learned on Session 7, we’ll design one object, namely:
+**Session Activities:** Using the tools learned on Session 7, we’ll design one object, namely:
 * A kart from MarioKart, using multiple configurations of kart and wheel sizes, as well as available colors.

 **Session Recordings:** https://www.youtube.com/watch?v=KDNyTvzounY.